 If you opt for a hanging garland, you may want to limit your centerpieces to keep your focal point up.
 At this wedding, the couple left the table mostly bare but added dark-green tapered candles on clear, acrylic vessels (that matched the chairs) to complement the hanging centerpiece and make the look more cohesive.
 We love that the candles direct your gaze upward!

 Shades of Red for Fall

 Here's another example of candles that match the overhead decorations.
 But instead of opting for one color, this couple chose to bring out the many hues of the fall-inspired centerpiece and employ a line of candles in varying shades of red.
 We love how the tapers pop against the whites, browns, and greens of the venue.

 We can't get enough of the versatility of sleek black candles.
 When paired with deep reds, golds, and browns, black candles render a sultry, bohemian vibe.
 This table incorporated black tapers on gold candlesticks paired with charcoal gray ceramics and linens, gold-plated wineglasses, and ruby carnations.
 Doesn't it look sexy?

 One great technique to make your tablescape look much more elegant and interesting is to have candles of varying heights.
 You could either use tapers of different sizes or use a combination of votive lengths to add flair to your table.
 These black candles were mounted on mini, midi, and tall votives.
 Just exquisite.

-Pick bold contrasting colors for an unexpectedly fresh reception vibe look.
+Pick bold, contrasting colors for an unexpectedly fresh vibe.
 This simple table combined wooden chairs, white florals, and a blue tablecloth and runner.
-This couple paired yellow tapered candles with lower, chunkier ones for that pop of color against the blue tablecloth and runner.
+Yellow tapered candles mixed with lower, chunkier ones popped against the blue tablecloth and runner.

 Get Creative With Your Sweetheart Table